It is very difficult to write or speak about Elaine Salo in the past tense.

 But I should have known: Elaine came from that generation of activists who had done the hard work of liberation, but now didn’t shy away from engaging head-on with the limitations and promises of the new South Africa.

-An outstanding quality of Elaine was that she was unapologetic about the people and places where she was from, those she studied.
+An outstanding quality of Elaine was that she was unapologetic about the people and places where she was from, including identifying with the people she studied as subjects.

 At the turn of the century, I moved away from South Africa to New York City, so I saw less of Elaine.
 When we did see each other however– at conferences mostly, or when I visited Cape Town — our conversations picked up where we had last left off.
 Elaine still had so many plans for research she wanted to do: on water politics, sanitation, the racial geography of Cape Town, the moral economy of Manenberg (the coloured township which was the subject of her doctoral research).
 She talked about books she wanted to edit, articles she wanted to write and conferences she still had to go to.